 If you can’t bear to leave your beloved buddy behind when coming to Canada, don’t worry, we’re here to help.
+In this article, we break down the process for bringing pets to Canada.

 - Contact your airline to find out about their specific rules and guidelines for bringing your pet on a flight.
 They differ from airline to airline.